Our Executive Management Team

 Ms. Velasquez has over 20 years’ experience in financial and quality management of non-profit organizations with extensive knowledge of child welfare, residential, behavioral health, developmental disabilities and grant programs.
 She is responsible for all aspects of financial management of IMPOWER including finance, accounting, accounts receivable/payable, purchasing, information technology and facility management.
 She has an extensive knowledge base of clinical services and tasks to include residential, outpatient, and therapeutic programs which enables her to bond the gap between finance and operations.

-Mrs. Dearth is a communications and development specialist with more than 20 years’ of leadership experience in marketing, fundraising and child advocacy experience.
+Mrs. Dearth is a communications and development specialist with more than 20 years’ of leadership experience in marketing, fundraising and child advocacy.
 For over two decades she has worked in the nonprofit and government sectors focused on helping children and families.
 She began her career at the State Attorney’s Office – 9th Judicial Circuit working with child victims of abuse and helping at-risk children as a Guardian ad Litem.
 Her passion to help those in need led her into fundraising and program development.
 Throughout her career, she has routinely increased philanthropic support and brand recognition for the organizations she represented, including a more than 200% increase in at IMPOWER in the past 36 months.
 Mrs. Dearth is responsible for strategic vision and leadership of IMPOWER’s fundraising, grants, marketing and brand management, and public relations efforts.
-She is also experienced in youth programming and oversees The Village, Transitional Housing Program.
+She is also experienced in youth programming and oversees The Village, IMPOWER’s Transitional Housing Program.

 Mrs. Dearth has a Bachelor of Arts in Legal Studies and Masters Degree in Public Administration from the University of Central Florida.

 Amy-Erin Blakely, Vice President, Behavioral Health Operations

 Ms. Blakely has over 25 years of experience in psychiatric, mental health, substance misuse and developmental disabilities services.
 She has vast experience in operations and business start up and has managed budgets in excess of $75 million with 900 employees, including the oversight of a 130-bed psychiatric hospital and a 70-bed Adolescent Substance Misuse Residential Treatment Program.
 She is recognized for her leadership and keen business skills and specializes in turning around poorly performing businesses and building stronger business to ensure sustainability of organizations.